mines-erds/course-overviews/558_CourseOutline.md

 After successful completion of the course, learners will be able to:

 ### 1. Synthesize and analyze earth-resource data from multiple sources using python and geoscience domain knowledge
-**Summative assessments:**
+**Summative assessment:**
-- Week 1 documentation of solo project 1 showing data compilation, analysis, and geoscientific importance
 - Week 7 documentation of solo project 2 showing data compilation, analysis, and geoscientific importance

+**Formative assessment:**
+- Week 1 reflection on 557 project (i.e., What went well, what would you change?
+What could be better given more skills?)

 ### 2. Create a python package for earth-resource data analysis
 **Summative assessments:**
 - Week 8 python package creation for solo project 2

 #### Subthemes:
-- Installing python, pip/conda, environments, IDEs
+- Installing python, pip/conda, environments, IDEs, CLIs (command-line-interface)
-  - Formative assessment: Week 2 exercises and scaffolded notebooks
+  - Formative assessment: Week 1 and 2 exercises and scaffolded notebooks
 - Scripts vs. functions
   - Formative assessments:
     - Week 2 quiz, discussion (when is it worth it to function?), scaffolded notebooks
     - Week 7 implementation of functions rather than scripts into your package
   - Documentation
     - Formative assessment: Week 7 documentation and demo creation for package
+- Object-oriented programming
+  - Formative assessment: Week 2 notebooks

 ### 3. Construct python code to retrieve earth-resource data using APIs (application programming interfaces) and web-scraping algorithms
 **Summative assessments:**